 - The most important foods to eat to gain weight fast include quality sources of protein, healthy fats (including omega-9s and omega-3s) and complex carbohydrates (from starchy vegetables and gluten-free grains).

 - Don’t turn to empty calories in an effort to gain weight — this will only lead to health issues like increased cholesterol levels and insulin resistance.
-Make every food count, choosing nutrient-rich foods that will boost your energy levels and keep your body running properly.
+Make every food count by choosing nutrient-rich foods that will boost your energy levels and keep your body running properly.